-Answers to Narrative Questions (see below) Completed Budget Form Work plan/Timeline/Program Schedule (1-2 pages).
+Answers to Narrative Questions (see below) Completed Budget Form - use the notes column to detail how funds will be used Timeline/Program Schedule (1-2 pages).
 Please describe timeline of project planning and implementation with input from staff, youth, community, and any visiting teaching artist(s).
 Include information on how many days and contact hours youth will work directly with teaching artists and what a typical day will look like.
-Participating Artist Worksheet.
-All participating artists must be listed on the worksheet.
-Please select and use ONE of the following forms: PDF / MS Excel For 501 (c) 3 non-profits only: Board-approved financial statement for applicant's most recently completed fiscal year For an arts organization embedded within an institution (i.e., an art gallery within a university): Financial statement for the past two years, approved by a financial officer of the supervisory institution.
+For 501 (c) 3 non-profits only: Board-approved financial statement for applicant's most recently completed fiscal year For an arts organization embedded within an institution (i.e., an art gallery within a university): Financial statement for the past two years, approved by a financial officer of the supervisory institution.
 Statement should detail financial support to the arts organization from internal and external sources, as well as the expenditure of those funds.
 These organizations should also submit a balance sheet, if available.
-For 501 (c) 3 non-profits only: List of current Board members of lead applicant organization including addresses and occupations One page resume or biography of project leader Letters of support from community members and/or participating partners relevant to the proposed project (up to three) Samples of evaluation forms, assessments, or rubrics (note: while it is important to evaluate the financial success of projects, e.g. number of tickets sold, NHSCA is particularly interested in learning how projects will assess their impact) Signed letter from the artist(s) with whom you are working acknowledging they are aware of the project and available for the proposed dates of the program.
-Work samples for all artists, except for NHSCA roster artists.
-If possible, we prefer that you include a link in the Participating Artist Worksheet to the artist's website or CreativeGround profile.
-Otherwise, upload work samples to the Submittable application form where indicated.
-If uploading, please title all work samples so they are easily identifiable by artist and description of work; alternatively, you may provide a Work Sample Index.
-For program materials and work samples, see Preparation of Work Samples for more information, including a work sample index sheet.
-The National Endowment for the Arts Brief Accessibility Checklist (organizations only).
+For 501 (c) 3 non-profits only: List of current Board members of lead applicant organization including occupations One page resume or biography of project leader (this should be a staff person from the organization that is applying) Letters of support from community members and/or participating partners relevant to the proposed project (up to three) Samples of evaluation forms, formative assessments, reflections, or rubrics (note: while it is important to evaluate the financial success of projects, e.g. number of tickets sold, NHSCA is particularly interested in learning how projects will assess their impact) Signed letter from the artist(s) with whom you are working acknowledging they are aware of the project and available for the proposed dates of the program.
+Participating Artist List.
+Please provide a list of all participating teaching artists, both confirmed and pending.
+Please note if they are confirmed, their geographic location, and a link to their artwork/bio, alternatively you can upload work samples as described below.
+Artist bio/resume and work samples.
+If possible, we prefer that you include a link to the artist's website or CreativeGround profile in the Participating Artist List, as described above.
+If links are not an option, please upload artist bio/resume and work samples with a work sample index sheet that identifies the artist and describes their artistic content.
+See Preparation of Work Samples for more information.
+If the project employs multiple artists, please provide bios/resumes and work samples for no more than 12 participating artists.
+Applications will be deemed ineligible if submitted without work samples.
+Work samples should be relevant to the artistic disciplines being proposed in the project and must be provided in an appropriate format (i.e., audio files for musical artists, video files for theatre artists).
+Note: CreativeGround is a free resource and provides a web presence for artists who do not have a website. .